Chiugo-Nsoke/Chiugo-Nsoke/README.md

-# Hiii!, Welcome to my profile✨
-# I'm Nsoke Chiugo Imelda👩🏽‍💻
+# Hiii✨, I'm Nsoke Chiugo Imelda👩🏽‍💻

 ## A Little About Me
 ✨ I’m a budding **data scientist** diving into the fascinating world of **data and AI**.
 While I’m still building my expertise, I’m passionate about solving problems, learning new tools, and creating systems that bring data to life.